Skip to main content

 Cooling stations

 If your living space is too hot, don’t suffer in silence, Johnston concluded.
 Many cities, towns, and neighborhoods open emergency centers where older adults and other vulnerable people can find air-conditioned respite.
 These centers might be in the library, a school auditorium, a place of worship, or other public space.
-If you’re not sure where to look, contact your local Area Agency on Aging for assistance.
+If you’re not sure where to look, contact your local Area Agency on Aging (AAA) for assistance.
+Find your local AAAI by using the Eldercare Locator.

 Get Help Paying for Food, Medicine, and More